Ayumu-J-S/EncrypterDecrypter/README.md

 # EncrypterDecrypter
-A java program that either encrypts or decrypts a file with a key
+A java program that either encrypts or decrypts a file with a key.

 This program allows the user to encrypt the contents of a textfile based on an